A Partnership between Dance Makers Collective (Australia) and South East Dance (UK)

 Rapport is a transnational exchange partnership between Dance Makers Collective (AUS) and South East Dance (UK), supporting dance makers to develop work in international contexts, building bridges and sharing practice between English and Australian dance artists and their communities.

-Initiated in 2022, Sydney-based artists Emma Harrison and Amy Flannery were supported to develop a new dance project at The Dance Space, Brighton – South East Dance’s new home for independent dance in the South East of England.
+Initiated in 2022, Sydney-based artists Emma Harrison and Amy Flannery were supported to develop Wolverine at The Dance Space, Brighton – South East Dance’s new home for independent dance in the South East of England.
+Wolverine premiered in Sydney Festival 2024 as part of a double-bill of solo dance alongside Oona Doherty’s seminal work Hope Hunt and the Ascension into Lazarus.

 Rapport enables a reciprocal residency exchange where, in alternating years, a small cohort (single or pair) of artists working on a project with movement at its heart are invited to work internationally, exchange with the local dance and artistic community, between these like-minded organisations.
-In 2023, DMC will return the favour and host Jennifer Irons from the UK in Sydney, connecting her with the local community and supporting the development of a dance project she is initiating.
+In 2023, DMC hosted Jennifer Irons from the UK in Sydney, connecting her with the local community and supporting the development of her dance work Bad Immigrant.

 Jennifer Irons grew up in Yukon, Canada and now resides in the UK.
 She is an award-winning choreographer, creating large-scale mass movement for international outdoor festivals, working across commercial music videos, film and TV, and making dynamic new work for theatre.